Raspberry Pi Usage Instructions

 ,invy

-no parameters required: set the touch direction of the TFT,invx
+no parameter required: Sets the touch orientation of the TFT,invx

 Example: